 Yearly events in town attract people from far & wide.
 Tombstone visitors love these special festivals.
 Locals delight in interacting with all our visitors, while they're here!
-We want to welcome you to our Town's special events!
+We welcome you to our Town's special events!

 2019 Vigilante Days: To Be Announced